Espresso-Aficionados/website/recommendations/midrange-machines.md

 ### Profitec Pro 500 ($2000 US)

 *In Short:* Not bad, but too expensive compared to others on the market.
-Most PID heat exchanger machines are similar to this one.
-A PID on the steam boiler of a heat exchanger is kind of a gimmick - it does nothing to control the brew water temperature, which still relies on getting the thermosiphon tuning correct and/or flushing the group.
+Most PID heat exchanger machines from the likes of Quick Mill, ECM, Rocket, and so on are similar to this one.
+A PID on the steam boiler of a heat exchanger is kind of a gimmick - it offers basically no more control than a pressurestat and still relies on getting the thermosiphon tuning correct and/or flushing the group.

 **The Good:**
 - Large 2L boiler